 A Growing Problem

 Charley’s story illustrates the growing problem of identity theft and imposter scams.
-The Federal Trade Commission (FTC) received 490,220 consumer complaints of identity theft and 353,770 consumer complaints of imposter scams in 2015, the latest numbers available.
+The Federal Trade Commission (FTC) receives hundreds of thousands of consumer complaints of identity theft and imposter scams each year.
 And many cases are not reported because the victims are embarrassed they fell for the scam.
 But scammers are experts at what they do.
 We see attempted fraudulent scams almost daily.
 The people who are doing it are very good at social engineering.
 They convince people they are who they say they are.